Runway Growth Finance (NASDAQ:RWAY) Research Coverage Started at Oppenheimer

-Separately, B. Riley began coverage on Runway Growth Finance in a research report on Monday.
-They issued a buy rating and a $15.00 target price on the stock.
-Six equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $15.42.
+Separately, B. Riley assumed coverage on Runway Growth Finance in a report on Monday.
+They issued a buy rating and a $15.00 target price for the company.
+Six analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $15.42.

 Runway Growth Finance Corp. is an externally managed business development company.
 It focused on providing flexible capital solutions to late-stage and growth companies.
 Runway Growth Finance Corp. is based in WOODSIDE, Calif.